floydkrom/Guardiola/Guardiola.md

   Pep Guardiola is considered to be one of the greatest tactical masterminds in modern football.
 He is a coach who possesses all the skills and experience to transform any team into a dominant champion in any worldwide competition.
 As a manager, Guardiola holds the record for the most consecutive league games won in La Liga (Spain), the Bundesliga (Germany), and the English Premier League.
 Guardiola has managed to win a total of 30 trophies in his career as manager of Barcelona, Bayern Munich, and his current club, Manchester City.
 How did Guardiola change the style of play and influence the performance of English football club Manchester City after his appointment as manager in July 2016?

   The purpose of this study is to perform a comparative analysis of the style of play and performance of the football club Manchester City before and after the appointment of Pep Guardiola.
-We will evaluate data from the 2013-14 season through the 2018-19 season.
-During the first three seasons covered in our analysis (2013-14, 2014-15, 2015-16), Manuel Pellegrini was manager of Manchester City, leading them to one Premier League title in the 2013-14 season.
-Following the removal of Pelligrini in June 2016, Pep Guardiola was appointed manager and was expected to completely change Manchester City's style of play with his world famous Tika-Taka style.
+We will evaluate data from the 2013-14 English Premier League season through the 2018-19 season.
+During the first three seasons covered in our analysis (2013-14, 2014-15, 2015-16), Manuel Pellegrini served as manager of Manchester City, leading them to one Premier League title in the 2013-14 season.
+Following the removal of Pelligrini in June 2016, Pep Guardiola was appointed manager and expectations quickly mounted for him to completely change Manchester City's style of play with his world famous Tika-Taka style.

   In order to answer our primary research question, we will explore the following secondary research questions: